-- (a) Biennial city elections shall be held in odd-numbered years. - (b) Such elections for city council and school committee members shall be held every 2 years. - (c) Such elections for the office of mayor shall be held every 4 years, starting in 2013. - (d) An individual shall only appear on the ballot for 1 office at any preliminary, regular or special election.
+- (a) Biennial city elections shall be held in odd-numbered years. - (b) Such elections for city council and school committee members shall be held every 2 years. - (c) Such elections for the office of mayor shall be held every 4 years, starting in 2013. - (d) An individual shall only appear on the ballot for 1 office at any preliminary, biennial or special city election.